Pranet-Hiranandani/Valuable-Trash/README.md

 - A machine learning algorithm classifies the waste based upon its type, material and size.
 - The user gets a list of ideas to repurpose their waste with separate difficulty levels.
 - An innovative solution is provided with a step-by-step tutorial on how to repurpose it.
 Users can follow a step-by-step tutorial to easily repurpose their waste instead of throwing it away.

+## AI Model

+- Dataset comprises of 100 imagegs each of Plastic Bottles, Plastic Bags, Plastic Boxes, Soda Cans, Plastic Cutlery and Plastic Glasses.
+- Used the MobileNetv2 CNN model to train the dataset
+- Accuracy of 92% and loss of 0.19